Haditha Killings Fast Facts

 December 31, 2007 - 1st Lt.
 Andrew Grayson is referred for court-martial on charges of making false official statements, obstruction of justice and attempting to fraudulently separate from the Marine Corps.

 December 31, 2007 - The Marine Corps announces that Staff Sgt.
-Frank Wuterich will face a court-martial on charges of voluntary manslaughter, aggravated assault, reckless endangerment, dereliction of duty and obstruction of justice.
+Wuterich will face a court-martial on charges of voluntary manslaughter, aggravated assault, reckless endangerment, dereliction of duty and obstruction of justice.

 March 28, 2008 - The US military announces that all charges are dropped against Lance Cpl.
-Stephen B. Tatum.
+Tatum.

 May 7, 2008 - "Battle for Haditha," a film dramatizing the events of November 19, 2005, opens.

 June 17, 2008 - All charges against Lt.
-Col. Jeffrey Chessani are dropped after a judge rules that a general overseeing the case could have been improperly influenced by a prosecutor.
+Col. Chessani are dropped after a judge rules that a general overseeing the case could have been improperly influenced by a prosecutor.

 January 12, 2012 - After years of delay, the court-martial of Frank Wuterich, the last of eight Marines charged, begins with jury selection.
 He is charged with nine counts of voluntary manslaughter and other offenses.